 M.A. in Art History

 The Master of Arts in Art History program at Kent State University emphasizes obtaining a comprehensive view of world art that examines both the creative expressions of individual artists and the cultures that supported them.
-Graduate students can specialize in African, American, Asian, Byzantine, Medieval, Renaissance, Early Modern, Modern or Contemporary art and critical theory.
+Graduate students can specialize in African, Asian, American or European with subthemes ranging from Renaissance patronage to curatorial studies to critical theory.
 Students learn and grow in a dynamic, challenging, and supportive department.
 In addition to the eight full-time faculty, visiting professors from departments in cognate fields and from other institutions are invited to present a variety of courses as special topic offerings.
-Travel Study trips to New York City and Washington D.C. are offered annually, as well as opportunities to study abroad in Florence, London and Paris.
+Travel Study trips to New York City and Washington D.C. are offered regularly, as well as opportunities to study abroad in Florence and Paris.

 Highlights of our program include: